bobbl/rudolv/README.md

 The processor logic and the bootloader are written to the flash memory.
 Hence, the processor can be reset with switch SW2 of the MDP board.
-After switching it back and forth, `send_image.sh` can be used again to start a new program on the processor.
+After switching it back and forth, `send_elf.sh` can be used again to start a new program on the processor.

 | chip resources  | unit      | default | no counters | no exceptions | minimal |
 |:--------------- | ---------:| -------:| -----------:| -------------:| -------:|